- Chart

 Core Business Areas

-- Municipal Bond Investing: The trust's core business is investing in a diversified portfolio of tax-exempt municipal bonds.
-This includes general obligation bonds, revenue bonds, and other debt instruments issued by state and local governments and their agencies.
-The fund aims to generate income through interest payments from these bonds.
+- Municipal Bond Investing: The core business of DWS Municipal Income Trust is to invest in a diversified portfolio of municipal bonds issued by state and local governments and their agencies.
+The primary objective is to generate tax-exempt income for its shareholders.

 Leadership and Structure